Thermo Fisher Scientific (TMO) Q2 2017 Results - Earnings Call Transcript

 Daniel Arias - Citigroup Global Markets, Inc.

 Hi, good morning.
 Thanks.
-Mark or Stephen, to your points on chemical analysis, does that feel like that business should stay positive in the back half of the year just given the way bookings are shaping up?
+Marc or Stephen, to your points on chemical analysis, does that feel like that business should stay positive in the back half of the year, just given the way bookings are shaping up?

 Marc N. Casper - Thermo Fisher Scientific, Inc.